Automation-Research-Team/artros/aist_handeye_calibration/README.md

-aist_handeye_calibration: a ROS package for estimating camera poses w.r.t. robots or the world
+aist_handeye_calibration: ROS package for estimating camera poses w.r.t. the robot or the world
 ==================================================

 ## Overview
 This package provides a set of software for estimating a relative transformation between a depth camera and a robotic arm.
 You can do two things with this software:

 - **Calibrating cameras** -- Estimate a relative transformation between the camera and the robot by showing an AR marker to the camera while moving the robot to several known key poses.
-- **Checking calibration results** -- Validate the estimated transformation by showing a marker to the camera and then commanding the robot to move its tooltip to the center of the marker.
+- **Checking calibration result** -- Validate the estimated transformation by showing a marker to the camera and then commanding the robot to move its tooltip to the center of the marker.

 The calibration is possible under the following two situations: